-- With the system providing objective, credible data, each individual will fall back on their role.
+- With the system providing objective, credible data, individuals will fall back on their role.
 There is no need for the helmsman or trimmers to think about tactics or for the tactician to check on trimming or speed.

 - With everyone at ease and focused on their responsibility, they will find the time to improve their specific skills using the system’s clues.

 - The stress related to performing under uncertainty will disappear.
-So, the crew will self-organize into a more effective team in a short time.
+So, the crew will self-organize into a more effective team quickly.

 - Better results will come easy!

-Another possible scenario is a team dependent on a “guru” with solid credentials (and a strong personality), which everyone looks up to.
-This leads to a dysfunctional crew where each individual waits for the instructions from the only brain aboard.
+Another possible scenario is a team dependent on a “guru” with solid credentials (and a strong personality) which everyone looks up to.
+This leads to a dysfunctional crew where each individual waits for instructions from the only brain aboard.
 Usually, things don’t go well.

 In this case, using EVOLUTION acts as a leveling factor.
 Information is available to all.
-With a bit of coaching, roles, responsibilities, and data will improve the crew dynamics.
+Some coaching, roles, responsibilities, and data will improve the crew dynamics.

 Room for Improvement